 And the wisdom to know the difference.

-And yes, that applies to the most sever and dire of situations.
+And yes, that applies to the most severe and dire of situations.
 Anne Frank always comes to mind when she said that “despite everything, I still believe people are good at heart.”

-One of the authors I began reading more and more of was Jack Kerouac.
-I always sort of wrote him off as a poster child for the 60’s counter culture which I had no interest in.
+One of the authors I began reading more and more about was Jack Kerouac.
+I always sort of wrote him off as a poster child for the 60’s counter-culture which I had no interest in.
 But, when I picked up a copy of On the Road and focused on the prose, I fell in love.
-It was actually written in the late 1940’s and as Kerouac described it was ” a story about two Catholic buddies roaming the country in search of God.
+It was actually written in the late 1940s and as Kerouac described it” a story about two Catholic buddies roaming the country in search of God.
 And we found him.”
 But the way he wrote, especially for that time, was groundbreaking.

 One of my favorite Jack Kerouac quotes is this.